udexon/Shumage/OEHDOM_eng.md

 OEHDOM and `patch` came from two different traditions that diverged in the 1970s, as the Forth programming language and Unix operating system grew into separate ecosystems.
 As programming language related tools in Unix such as lex and yacc blossomed into a multitude of programming languages, a poetic coincidence reminds human beings that nature has its own plan that is outside human control -- the Forth programming language, primarily based on the Reverse Polish Notation, turns out to be a solution to unify all known programming languages, whose growing number has caused diminishing returns in various aspects of software engineering.

+`patch` is programming language agnostic but has limited programmability.
+By extending `patch` functionalities using Reverse Polish Notation, full programmability can be achieved in the operations to modify pre-existing code repositories.

 The name OEHDOM refers to the following features:

 - "Open Ended": the "patch code" is applied at the end of a document or when a document is saved.
 As such, a document is never "completely closed".